-Welcome to our screen resolution guide.
-In this guide we'll explain why the screen resolution of your monitor is so important for designers, artists and photographers.
-We'll also look at how the screen resolution of a monitor can impact your digital work, so we will also explore how to buy the best monitor for your needs with the ideal resolution, and how to check the resolution of your current monitor.
+This is our guide to screen resolution.
+Here, we'll explain why the screen resolution of your monitor is so important for designers, photographers and artists.
+The screen resolution of a monitor can affect your digital work, so we will also explore how to buy the best monitor for your needs and how to check the resolution of your current monitor.

-In order to get your monitor working as well as possible, you may also want to check out our guide to monitor calibration.
+To optimise your monitor's performance, you may also want to check out our guide to monitor calibration.
 Or if you want to skip to purchasing a better computer, see our guide to the best laptops for photo editing.

 In the meantime, read on to find out everything you need to know about screen resolution.